 Bluebird doesn’t come with a sign-up bonus or any promotions, but you can still cash in by registering for Amex offers.

-To get access to the offers, all you need to do is verify your email and activate your card.
-From there, you can browse through offers online or in the app and add them to your card to redeem them later.
-Most offers come with an expiration date, so be sure to take advantage of them when you can.
+To get access to the offers, you must verify your email and activate your card.
+You can then browse the offers online or in the app and add them to your card to redeem them later.
+Most offers come with an expiration date, so take advantage of them when you can.

-Once you’ve added an offer, your card will automatically reflect them in your statement balance, so there’s no need to keep track of receipts.
+Once you’ve added an offer, your card will automatically reflect it in your statement balance, so there’s no need to keep track of receipts.

 Security

 Plus, even though it isn’t a true checking account, funds on your card are still protected by FDIC insurance.
-When you reload your card, the funds are placed in a custodial account with a member-FDIC bank, so all of your money is protected up to $250,000.
+When you reload your card, the funds go into a custodial account with a member-FDIC bank, so all of your money is protected up to $250,000.

 Customer Support

-Unfortunately, current Bluebird customers have run into some issues when it comes to the platform’s level of service offered.
-The reviews are somewhat limited, but Bluebird currently holds a rating of just 1.2 stars (out of 5) on Trustpilot.
+The reviews are somewhat limited, but Bluebird currently holds a rating of just 1.1 stars (out of 5) on Trustpilot.

 Pros & Cons